hk-dev13/doc-envoyou/docs/guides/error-handling.md

 # Error Handling Guide

-This guide covers common errors you might encounter when using the EnvoyOU API and how to handle them effectively.
+This guide covers common errors you might encounter when using the Envoyou API and how to handle them effectively.

 ## Common HTTP Status Codes